HubSpot CRM pricing 2026: A complete breakdown & cost-saving tips

 The automation dilemma: A better way to scale support

-• Use your existing tools: eesel AI works with your current helpdesk.
-You don’t have to change your entire HubSpot plan.
-You can stick with the affordable Starter plan and simply add powerful AI on top.
+• Enhanced flexibility: eesel AI works with your current helpdesk.
+You can stick with an affordable HubSpot Starter plan and simply add specialized AI capabilities on top as needed.

 A screenshot of the eesel AI pricing page, which highlights the transparent and flexible pricing model in contrast to complex HubSpot CRM pricing.